In Summary

 Prone sleeping — lying face-down — is almost universally recommended against by Western sleep medicine.
 The cervical spine is rotated, the lumbar curve is exaggerated, and the chest is partially compressed.
 By the logic of structural mechanics, it seems obviously wrong.

-But that compression is precisely the point.
+But that compression may be part of the point.

 What I find equally telling is what stomach sleepers often do not show: significant hepatic or renal pathology.
 In my observation, compulsive stomach sleepers frequently demonstrate robust liver and kidney function, at least in the early and middle phases of life.
-The body’s compensatory architecture is coherent — when cardiopulmonary energy is low, hepatorenal function often rises to maintain systemic balance.
+The compensatory architecture is coherent — when cardiopulmonary energy is low, hepatorenal function often rises to maintain systemic balance.

 Right-Side Sleeping and the Hepatic Window